 2. Disable Directory Browsing

-Directory browsing allows anyone to see all the files in a folder and their contents.
-To help secure your site, you’ll want to use your hosting’s file manager to edit the files.
+Directory browsing permits anyone to view all the files within a directory along with their content.
+To enhance the security of your website, it’s advisable to use your hosting provider’s file manager to modify the files.

 <directoryBrowse>